-- Title IX Officer charges investigations into allegations of SV/SH by Faculty. - No Faculty Reviewer is used in SVSH investigations - If Title IX report substantiates SVSH policy, the Vice Provost convenes a meeting of the UC Davis Peer Review Committee (PRC) to review the report and make recommendations for appropriate discipline and/or non-disciplinary resolution. - The PRC is made up of faculty representing various scholarly disciplines who have been specifically trained on policies and issues related to SVSH.
+- Title IX Officer charges investigations into allegations of SV/SH by Faculty. - No Faculty Reviewer is used in the SVSH investigation - If Title IX report substantiates SVSH policy, the Vice Provost convenes a meeting of the UC Davis Peer Review Committee (PRC), to review the report and make recommendations for appropriate discipline and/or non-disciplinary resolution. - The PRC is made up of faculty specifically trained on policies and issues related to SVSH.